OPUS10 – More than Spare Parts Optimization

 Evaluation of Technical Systems

-Another application area is to evaluate different technical systems and find answers to questions such as:
+Another area where OPUS10 is applicable is evaluating different technical systems and finding answers to questions such as:

 - What system design and configuration are optimal from a supportability perspective?